 The car hadn’t even disappeared down the road before we were off the bed and running from the room.

-MISS RUTH® All rights are reserved for the creator and owner of this work and any unauthorized copying, broadcasting, manipulation, distribution or selling of this work constitutes as an infringement of copyright.
+RUTH ELIAS® All rights are reserved for the creator and owner of this work and any unauthorized copying, broadcasting, manipulation, distribution or selling of this work constitutes as an infringement of copyright.
 Any infringement of this copyright is punishable by law.